Religion in Malaysia: Interfaith relations

 However, some politicians allege that there is a creeping Islamisation of Malaysian society, and due to the links between race and religion it is thought the economic status of different races causes religious problems.
 The predominance of Islam and its slow spread into everyday life in Malaysia has caused worry for non-Muslim groups.
-The Kerling Incident in 1978, where four Muslims died in the latest in a series of attacks on Hindu temples, re-ignited fears of racial violence and led to political calls for religious tolerance.
+The Kerling Incident in 1978, where four Muslims died in a series of attacks on Hindu temples, re-ignited fears of racial violence and led to political calls for religious tolerance.
 A Tamil newspaper was temporarily shut down in 1980 after being accused of insulting Islam.
 The destruction of Hindu temples by the government for development purposes, and the difficulty of obtaining land and permission for new temples, has raised tensions.

 Prime Minister Abdullah Ahmad Badawi in 2004 appeared at a Christian gathering to read from the Bible and called for religious unity despite differences.
 This was done at a time when Malaysia was head of the Organisation of Islamic Cooperation.
 In February 2005 the Malaysian Bar Council organised the discussion of an interfaith commission, although several Islamic groups refused to participate claiming the commission would "weaken Islam".
 Several Muslim groups boycotted and condemned an interfaith council, claiming Islam should only be discussed by Muslims.
 The government states the commission was not necessary but encourages and promotes interfaith dialogue.
 Some non-Muslim interfaith organisations do exist, such as the MCCBCHS, the Malaysian Council of Churches, and the Christian Federation of Malaysia.